xiduzo/portfolio_astro/src/content/blog/suspense.md

 Suspense was initially added to React to support <a href="https://legacy.reactjs.org/docs/code-splitting.html#reactlazy" target="_blank">lazy loading of components</a>.
 But currently can also be used to await data fetching and adding of <a href="https://react.dev/reference/react/Component#catching-rendering-errors-with-an-error-boundary" target="_blank">error boundaries</a>.
 </span>

-_User Experience_
+_User Experience (UX)_
 <span>
-In order to create a better User Experience (UX) it is important to show the user something while we are waiting for data to load.
+In order to create a better UX it is important to show the user something while we are waiting for data to load.
 It is also possible to <a href="https://codesandbox.io/s/66nw34?file=/ArtistPage.js&utm_medium=sandpack" target="_blank">nest <code>Suspense</code> components</a> for a more fine-grained experience.
 </span>

 _Be a step ahead_